 The evil eye is also called the “envious eye” or the “invidious eye,” because the person casting it is jealous of something.
 According to the superstition, a resentful person can transmit a curse, wittingly or unwittingly, simply by looking at someone or something in envy.
 The evil eye is said to bring sickness upon anything from livestock to fruit trees to people.
-The superstitious attempt to ward off the evil eye with beads, amulets, hand gestures, or sayings.
+Some attempt to ward off the evil eye with superstitious beads, amulets, hand gesture, or sayings.

 Some translations of Mark 7:22 include “an evil eye” as one of the sins that begin in the heart (KJV, NKJV, ASV).
 The Greek is “ophthalmos ponēros” (literally, “evil eye”); however, this is not a reference to anything superstitious.
 What Jesus is speaking of is a person that is looking to be involved in evil—our modern idiom “looking for trouble” is a good equivalent.
 Most of today’s translations render the phrase as “envy.”

 The believer in Jesus Christ does not need to fear superstition.
 Yes, Satan is real, but any power he has to hurt God’s children is limited by God Himself (see Job 1–2).
 Satan has been defeated through the death and resurrection of Jesus Christ (Colossians 2:11-15).